 A regional coalition that includes Arizona, is injecting [right, SWRP] 75,000 tons of carbon dioxide into a coal seam to test geologic sequestration, while simultaneously producing natural gas (coalbed methane - CBM) from the horizon, in a first of its kind test.
 U.S. Dept. of Energy is supporting the Southwest Regional Partnership (AZGS is a member) started the 6-month demonstration project a week ago in the San Juan basin near Navajo City, in northwest NM.

-"Many coal beds in the United States are saturated with natural gas (methane), but the gas is difficult to produce because methane typically binds to coal.
+The DOE announcement said, "Many coal beds in the United States are saturated with natural gas (methane), but the gas is difficult to produce because methane typically binds to coal.
 However, CO2 shares the same tendency … Injecting [it] into the coal bed essentially displaces the methane and makes the gas easier to produce."

 My understanding is that CO2 binds to the coal better than does methane and can effectively displace the methane molecules (increasing production) while being locked into the coal.